DedalusDIIT/cornerstoneTools/README.md

   ]
 ```

-**Setting up and configuring `cornerstone-tools`'s depency can be the biggest hurdle to getting started.
+**Setting up and configuring `cornerstone-tools`'s dependency can be the biggest hurdle to getting started.
 Be sure to check out our docs for assistance.**

 > [**Docs**](https://tools.cornerstonejs.org/installation.html)